There are a multitude of important considerations in

 There are a large number of online stamp duty calculators available.

 Stamp duty on property purchases is a significant tax revenue-raising exercise for state and territory governments.

 As the rate of stamp duty increases as the price of the properties increase, it is a progressive tax.
 If you can afford to purchase a $1million property, it is considered equitable that you pay more stamp duty than someone who can only afford to buy a $350,000 property.

 In times of a buoyant property market, state governments fill the coffers with large amounts of revenue.
-The NSW State Government netted $13.8 billion in 2017-18, due to the lively property market and was the government’s single most lucrative source of revenue.
+The NSW State Government netted $9.379 billion in 20/21, due to the booming property market and was the government’s single most lucrative source of revenue.

 Stamp Duty is ordinarily due and payable at settlement.
 It is a cost that you cannot avoid and must be budgeted for in the purchase costs.

 In addition to having the required cash deposit or available equity, the following costs are standard for a property investment purchase:

 Stamp Duty – levied by each state and territory government, stamp duty is payable on the full purchase price of a one-part contract (apartments, townhouses and houses) and only on the land component for house and land, 2 part, split contracts.